- - -

 Third (Final) Year (2024-2025)

 The final year was more about how to wrap up.
-This meant - collating thoughts, grappling with different concepts, giving more authenticity and depth to your analysis, and finally writing up.
+This meant - collating thoughts, grappling with different concepts, giving more authenticity and depth to my analyses, and finally writing up.

 Writing up was far tougher than I anticipated.